sionji/webapp-server-fall-semester/README.md

  <br />

 # What this code does is
- * HTTP communication with Arduino (GET type)
- * Realtime Database data upload
- * HTTP Communication using Python Flask
+ * HTTP communication with Arduino using Python Flask
- * Notifying multiple devices using Data request
  * DB Access using pymysql
+ * Search, Insert, Update data in MySQL in realtime
+ * Send push notification to multiple devices through connection with Google Firebase

  <br />
  <br />